 - The Board has established an organisational structure with clearly defined lines of responsibilities, authority limits and accountability aligned to business and operations requirements which support the maintenance of a strong control environment.

 - The Board has established the Board Committees with clearly defined delegation of responsibilities within the defined terms of reference.
 These committees include the Audit Committee, Remuneration Committee and Nominating Committee which have been set up to assist the Board to perform its oversight functions.
-The committees have the authority to examine all matters within their scope and report to the Board their recommendations; and
+The committees have the authority to examine all matters within their scope and report to the Board for their recommendation: and

-- Operational Committees have also been established with appropriate empowerment to ensure effective management and supervision of the Group’s core business operations.
-These committees include the Management Committee, Operation Committee, Credit Control Committee, Inventory Control Committee and Logistics Committee.
+- Management has also established committees with appropriate empowerment to ensure effective management and supervision of the Group’s core business operations.
+These committees include the Management Committee, ERM Committee, Operation Committee, Credit Control Committee, Inventory Control Committee and Logistics Committee.

 - The annual budget is reviewed and approved by the Board.
 The actual performance would be reviewed against the targets on a quarterly basis allowing timely response and necessary action plans to be taken to improve the performance;

 - Comprehensive financial accounts and management reports are prepared and reviewed by the Management Committee monthly for effective monitoring and decision-making;

 - Policies and procedures of core business processes are documented in a series of Standard Operating Procedures and are implemented throughout the Group.
 These policies and procedures are subject to periodic reviews, updates and continuous improvements to reflect the changing risks and operational needs;

 - Professionalism and competence of staff are maintained through a rigorous recruitment process, continuous in-house training, job quality improvement and a performance appraisal and review system;

 - Staff professionalism, industrial skill sets and job competency are progressively developed through broad based training and development programmes;

 - The Code of Conduct is implemented within the Group for Directors, Management and employees of the Group and business associates.
 These code and policy are established to promote a corporate culture which ensures ethical conduct throughout the Group; and